|Billing and Financial Aid|

-Contact Joan Jacobs or Joan Vanetten in the Office of Financial Aid and Scholarship Services with questions at (631) 632-6840.
+For questions about financial aid, contact Joan Jacobs or Joan Vanetten in the Office of Financial Aid and Scholarship Services at (631) 632-6840.

 The Benjamin A. Gilman International Scholarship Program offers awards for study abroad to U.S. citizen students who are receiving federal Pell Grant funding at a 2 year or 4 year college or university.
 Selected by competition, recipients are awarded up to $5000 to defray the costs associated with studying abroad.

-The Fund for Education Abroad offers scholarships for US citizens or permanent residents currently enrolled in US universities and colleges planning to study abroad for at least four weeks between September and August.
-Awards for this scholarship are given to up to ten students planning to participate in a high-quality, rigorous education abroad program.
+The Fund for Education Abroad offers a number of scholarships for US citizens or permanent residents currently enrolled in US universities and colleges planning to study abroad for at least four weeks between September and August.
+Awards include a general scholarship as well as a number of dedicated scholarships.

 Diversity Abroad offers scholarships for summer study abroad programs, underrepresented students in study abroad, and students studying in Asia.
 Award amounts vary.